Table of Contents

 The Soft Tool Culture.
 Who do we think we are!

-This site will focus on my academic work through which I plan to explain our modernistic techno-culture enslaved by programmable electronics.
-This page is my flowery pitch.
-I need to talk about how tools are powerful media of communication, and how we don't just use tools but incorporate them into our world view, living as we do in the halo of the reciprocity of our minds and our tools inter-operating.
-I can then talk about the ultimate tool, software, and how it exists because of who we are, which is a product of our own devising.
-Humans flex and adapt as existential challenges present themselves while we constantly upgrade our ability to deal with each other and our world through new media, which lately amounts to new soft tools.
+I need to talk about how tools are powerful communication media, and how people don't just use tools but incorporate them into their world view.
+We live in the halo of the reciprocity of our minds and our tools inter-operating.
+I can then talk about the ultimate tool, software, and how it exists because of who we are, which is largely a product of our own devising.
+I'm attracted by the idea that humans, no matter who or what we think we are, were invented, including self-awareness - or what some refer to as consciousness.
+And the linchpin of this manifestation we present to the universe and ourselves is language which travels through media.
+Humans flex and adapt as circumstantial challenges present themselves while constantly upgrading their ability to deal with and control each other and the physical world through new media, which lately amounts to new soft tools - software driven media and, lately, autonomous agents.

 Tools